How to perform a SWOT analysis

 Like most business analysis practices, you don’t want to perform a SWOT analysis by yourself.
 (And not just because it’s lonely.)
 Your perspective as an individual within a company is limited, as are your priorities.
 So before you start, gather a team of individuals from various teams, positions, etc. As you put your heads together, you’ll find that each person brings a different perspective, creating a fully fleshed out and comprehensive view of your company.

 Now that you’ve gathered a group to work with, what’s next?
-It’s time to actually do the SWOT analysis.
+Use a SWOT analysis generator to create a SWOT chart.
 Remember the four parts of SWOT?
 As a group, you’ll address each one in turn.
 Here’s what that will look like in practice:

 While there’s no particular order to the parts of SWOT, why not start things off on a positive note?
 (Note: you might—and probably should—revisit each section over the course of your analysis.)
 Kick your meeting off by asking the group to list company strengths.